What is Lift Servicing and Lift Maintenance, and Why is it Important?

 • Guaranteed callout service within 4 hours of an emergency breakdown

-• Guaranteed callout service within 1 hour of an emergency breakdown with passenger trapped
+• Guaranteed callout service within 1 hour of an emergency breakdown when a passenger is trapped

 • Callout assistance available 24/7, 365 days a year